-A Will is a legal document everyone should have.
 You want to make sure any assets or possession you leave behind, get passed on to the right people and/or organizations in the right way.

 On the other hand, a living trust, also referred to as a revocable living trust, keeps the details of your estate private.
 And it does not require probate – the process by which a court makes sure your executor does his or her job correctly.

 Like a Will, a living trust can be revoked or amended at any time provided you have the capacity to do so.

 Also, keep in mind, a living trust is effective immediately, while a Will is made to lay out your wishes after you die.

 And, while having a Will is essential to every estate plan, a living trust, depending on your circumstances, may or may not be appropriate to your estate plan.

 To discuss the right estate plan for you, please contact us.

 Should You Add a Trust to Your Estate Plan?